quantifyearth/yirgacheffe/docs/api/expressions.md

 calc.to_geotiff(result, callback=print_progress)
 ```

+### Aggregations

-The alternative is to call `sum` which will give you a total:
+The alternative is to call aggregation functions such as `sum`, `min`, or `max` which will give you a single value by aggregating the data within the layer or expression:

 ```python
 with (